Streams

 Name

-Stream name is just a human-readable identifier that lets you distinguish between different streams.
-It is a good idea to match stream names with ad campaigns on one-to-one basis to maintain consistency and clarity across your traffic sources and Adspect.
+The stream name is a human-readable identifier that helps you distinguish between different streams.
+It’s a good idea to match stream names with ad campaigns on a one-to-one basis to keep your traffic sources consistent and clear.

 Tags

-This is a list of up to 32 mnemonic tags that you may use to label your stream in a meaningful manner, e.g. “nutra”, “gambling”, “pay per call”, “test”, etc. You may search streams by these tags using the Search field in the top right corner of the streams list.
+You can assign up to 32 mnemonic tags to a stream to label it meaningfully, e.g. “gambling”, “betting”, “nutra”, “test”, etc. These tags also let you quickly search streams using the Search field in the top-right corner of the streams list.

 Mode